Chart Color Schemes

 Health performance in Golden Point is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Golden Point faces significant health challenges, as indicated by AreaSearch's assessment in their report dated June 20XX.
-Mortality rates and chronic condition prevalence were found to be substantial across both younger and older age groups.
+Golden Point faces significant health challenges based on AreaSearch's assessment as of August 2021.
+Mortality rates and chronic condition prevalence were notably high across both younger and older age cohorts.

 Frequently Asked Questions - Health